Shellfish's animation elements let you create complex animation storyboards.

 In Transitions you already learned about using NumberAnimation and easing curves for transitions.
 But NumberAnimation also works as a standalone animation element.

-specify the number range of the animation.
+The properties from and to specify the number range of the animation.
 With

-, the animation starts running, and if
+the running property set to true, the animation starts running, and if

-it will repeat over and over.
+repeat is true it will repeat over and over.

-event delivers the next interpolated value.
+The next event delivers the next interpolated value.

 Document {